For Parents and College Counselors

 See a full description of application requirements by visiting How to Apply.

-Over 70% of FIT students are awarded financial aid.
-These are available from a variety of sources including scholarships, grants, federal loans, and work study.
-File the Free Application for Financial Aid (FAFSA) by February 15 to be considered for financial aid.
-Once admitted to your major, you will have access to department scholarships and competitions with awards ranging from a few hundred to several thousand dollars.
-Because these are awarded through the departments and lead by the industry, they also serve as great resume builders.
-While new FIT applicants do not apply for merit scholarships, we welcome outside awards you may have received.
-Check out the financial aid website for more information.
+Once admitted to a major program, your student will have access to department scholarships and competitions with awards ranging from a few hundred to several thousand dollars.
+Because these are awarded through the departments and led by the industry, they also serve as great resume builders.

-We recommend taking liberal arts courses if you will be attending another institution prior to FIT.
+We recommend taking liberal arts courses if your student will be attending another institution prior to FIT.
 Classes completed with a C grade or higher can be considered for transfer.
-For information on specific liberal arts and SUNY general education requirements, visit Transfer Students.
+For information on specific liberal arts and SUNY general education requirements, see: Transfer Students

 Stay In Touch!